Fragmentary Funerary Stela

 Facing him are a series of deities.
 From the right to the left they are Osiris, a falcon-headed god wearing the Double-Crown, a goddess, a god wearing tall plumes, and three deified kings identified by cartouches.
 Terminating this row of figures is an ankh holding an ostrich feather.
 The eight columns of text are divided into two parts of four columns each.
 Each part reads from the center of the stela outwards.

-Before the man on the right is [drawing of hieroglyphic inscription].
+Before the man on the right is an inscription.

 Figures and inscriptions are in sunk relief.